bobabots253/bobadocs/docs/electronics/arduino.md

 ### Commonly Used Arduino Functions

 * `pinMode(pin, mode)`
-    * Pin = 0,1,2,3 etc (for analog pins, put an `A` in front of the pin number
-    * Mode = INPUT, OUTPUT
-    * Tells the specified pin to be either INPUT or OUTPUT mode
-    * Used in `setup()`
-    * Example:
+    * The pinMode() function is used to tell the specified pin to be either INPUT or OUTPUT.
+The format of the function is pinMode(pin, mode).
+To specify which pin, put down the number of the pin.
+For analog pins, put an `A` in front of the pin number. to specify which input/ouput you want the pin to be set to, fill the mode slot with wither INPUT or OUTPUT.
+    * In the example below, you can see how to use the pinMode() function.
+With the following code, Analog Pin 2 is set to INPUT, Analog Pin 4 is set to OUTPUT, and Digital Pin 13 is set to OUTPUT:
     ``` cpp
     pinMode(A2, INPUT);
     pinMode(A4, OUTPUT);
     pinMode(13, OUTPUT);
     ```
-    * Setting Analog Pin 2 to INPUT
-    * Setting Analog Pin 4 to OUTPUT
-    * Setting Analog Pin 13 to OUTPUT

 * `digitalWrite(pin, value)`
     * Value = HIGH, LOW